Barcelona Water Park Options to Cool Down Summer 2023

 - Short to no lines.

-- Huge swimming pools that offer tons of space.
+- Huge swimming pools offer tons of space.

 - 9 restaurants (burgers, pizza, ice cream parlour, café etc.).